hikeventures/hikeventures.github.io/_posts/2015-06-11-best-backpack-for-packrafting.markdown

 # Conclusion
 My favourite backpack is still the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html) and I use it since 3 years as my packrafting backpack.
 I did not have any issues with it so far.
 There are just a few small spots which are wearing off but it would have happen to any other backpack as well.

-*Disclosure:* I have not tested every product in this article.
+---

+# Disclosure
+The products in this article have not been tested by us.
+This page contains affiliate links.
+Read more [here](http://www.hikeventures.com/about/).